oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Go to the *Parameters* tab for the Build Pipeline.
 Define a new parameter called *MYSERVER_VERSION*.
 Its description can be something like *Version of the myserver artifact that is produced*.
 The default value can be set to *4.8* - or anything else.
 When you run a build pipeline you can override the default value for every parameter.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-buildpipeline-parameter.png 1200 394 "buildpipeline parameter" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-buildpipeline-parameter.png 1200 394 "Define a build pipeline parameter to define the version of the artifact to publish" %}

 #### End to End Parametrized Build and Deployment

 By defining the parameter *MYSERVER_VERSION* for both the build pipeline and the deployment pipeline as well as in the artifact's version label, we have tied the two pipelines together.
 When we run the Build Pipeline and set the value for *MYSERVER_VERSION* to a value such as *4.8* (or any other version label like string) then the build pipeline will produce the *my-server.zip* artifact with the version set to that value and the deployment pipeline will take that artifact version as its source for the deployment.
 During build as well as during deployment, environment variables are available based on the parameter(s) defined for the pipeline.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-end-to-end-parameters-in-build-and-deploypipeline.png 1041 813 "end to-end-parameters-in-build-and-deploypipeline" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-end-to-end-parameters-in-build-and-deploypipeline.png 1041 813 "Visualizing the parameters (MYSERVER_VERSION and HTTP_SERVER_PORT) and how and where they are used" %}

 Run the build pipeline and when prompted provide a value for the parameter *MYSERVER_VERSION*.
 It can be 4.8 but 5.7 or 9.3 is fine too.
 Or anything else.